How to choose your first super fund

 Keep on top of your super

-Check your pay slips to make sure you’re receiving your super contributions, and check your account regularly to keep on top of your balance.
+Check both your pay slips and your super account regularly to make sure you’re receiving your super contributions and to keep on top of your balance.
 If you’re an AustralianSuper member you can download the free mobile app to keep track of your super, check your investment performance and review your insurance.

 Now you know what’s important about choosing your first super fund, compare how funds perform so you can make the right decision.